fxkjd/my-vagrant/README.md

 Vagrant files I use from time to time.

-* Freyja: Compile Frida
+* Freyja: Box with the tools to compile Frida
+* Hades: Reverse engineering box
-* Odin: Multi purpose
+* Odin: Multi purpose box